jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 * I usually leave the theme as `ZSH_THEME="robbyrussell"`

-* Then I create a profile and put in it `~/.oh-my-zsh/custom/profile.zsh`
+* Then I create a profile file and put in it `~/.oh-my-zsh/custom/profile.zsh`

 * That profile just says `source ~/.profile`